 Guidelines

 Completing your M.S. project should be a rewarding experience.
 It is an opportunity for you to showcase your understanding of entomology in an area that matches your intellectual and professional interests.
-Pick a topic that you are truly interested in and that is an original contribution to the field of entomology.
+Pick a topic which you are truly interested in and is an original contribution to the field of entomology.